 4.)
 Hike to Burma

 Approaching the top of the hill, I catch a glimpse of a large red and white security bar indicating the Thai-Burma border.
 As I walk closer, I notice the bar is up and the guard shack empty.
 Lunchtime?
 Shift change?
-I don’t know but figure it’s a perfect time to slip through “Checkpoint Charlie” and have a look at Burma.
+I don’t know but figure it’s a perfect time to slip through “Checkpoint Charlie” and have a quick look at Burma.

 Eventually, I turn around and hike back up the steep hill toward Thailand, briefly wondering what might happen if there actually IS a border guard in the shack this time.
 Will I be thrown into a Burmese prison camp?
 Deported to the US?
 But again, I find no guard in the shack and the border gate is wide open.
 So I quietly slip back into the country.